Contents

 After an invoice is marked ready for payment, the AP needs to create the invoice in the accounting system for payment.

-With integration, the invoices are directly sent to the accounting system so that you don’t have to create the same invoice in two different places.
+With integration, the invoices are directly sent to the accounting system so you don’t have to create the same invoice in two places.

 It saves time and avoids manual data entry errors in the accounting system.

-A purchase order system is a tool used by businesses to streamline the purchasing process and improve financial management.
+A purchase order system is a tool businesses use to streamline the purchasing process and improve financial management.
 Here are the top 3 benefits of using a purchase order system for small businesses:

 Better Financial Control